Natural Health Products

 What else should I be aware of?

-If you experience a severe allergic reaction (swelling of face and throat, difficulty breathing) to L-arginine, stop using the supplement and seek medical help right away.
+If you experience a severe allergic reaction to L-arginine (swelling of face and throat, difficulty breathing), stop using the supplement and seek medical help right away.

 If you have any sort of cardiovascular disease, speak with your doctor about using L-arginine, especially if you are using it for more than 6 weeks.
+In general, you should not take L-arginine beyond 3 to 6 months without consulting a health care provider.
 If your condition worsens at any time, see your doctor.
-If you are trying to increase your physical activity, talk to your doctor before you start.
+If you have kidney diseases, are on a low-protein diet, or are trying to increase your physical activity, talk to your doctor before you start.

-There have been reports of increased rates of death following a heart attack when L-arginine is used in high doses (3 g of L-arginine 3 times daily for up to 6 months) with other post-heart-attack medications.
+There have been reports of increased rates of death following a heart attack when L-arginine (3 g of L-arginine 3 times daily for 6 months) is added to standard post-heart-attack medications.
 If you have recently had a heart attack, do not use L-arginine supplements.

 L-arginine can make airway swelling worse in people with asthma.
 If you have asthma, consult with your doctor before you start taking L-arginine.

 It is not known how safe L-arginine is for use by pregnant and breast-feeding women.
-Talk to your doctor if you are pregnant or breast-feeding before using this supplement.
+Talk to your doctor before using this supplement if you are pregnant or breast-feeding.

 Before taking any new medications, including natural health products, speak to your physician, pharmacist, or other health care provider.
 Tell your health care provider about any natural health products you may be taking.